rwynn/monstache-site/src/config.md

 You only need to set this configuration option if you use golang and javascript plugins are do custom routing: override parent or routing attributes.
 This array should be set to a list of all the namespaces that custom routing is done on.
 This ensures that deletes in MongoDB are routed correctly to
 Elasticsearch.

+## delete-strategy

+int (default 0)

+The strategy to use for handling document deletes when custom indexing is done in scripts.

+Breaking change in versions [v4.4.0](https://github.com/rwynn/monstache/releases/tag/v4.4.0) & [v3.11.0](https://github.com/rwynn/monstache/releases/tag/v3.11.0) Monstache was saving routing foreach document in mongodb in a db called "monstache" collection "meta" using the same mongodb url and credentials provided in config by default

+But now this has changed to be stateless, you can read more: [discussion](https://github.com/rwynn/monstache/issues/55#issuecomment-382055317) & [commit](https://github.com/rwynn/monstache/commit/1e093e60c1b431c85bd4895b10b5b3885e420e0e)

+Strategy 0 -default- will do a term query by document id across all Elasticsearch indexes.

+Stategy 1 will store indexing metadata in MongoDB in the `monstache.meta` collection and use this metadata to locate and delete the document.

+Stategy 2 will completely ignore document deletes in MongoDB.

 ## direct-read-namespaces

 []string (default nil)